Wrongful Death Claim Lawyers QLD

 A wrongful death case is not a criminal case.
 However, how the death occurred may also spark a criminal prosecution.

-1. Civil legal action can be lodged when someone dies because of the negligence of an entity or person.
+1. Civil legal action may be brought when someone dies as a result of the negligence of an entity or person.

 2. Death because of a crime can be both a criminal case and a wrongful death civil claim.

 A wrongful death case is not a criminal legal matter.
-However, how the death occurred may also spark a criminal prosecution.
-Please understand the crucial variants of these two types of cases.
+However, the manner in which the fatality occurred may also lead to criminal prosecution.
+Here’s how it works.

 To have a successful wrongful death claim, you will need to show:

-• Evidence of death: usually, this is a death certificate
+• Evidence of the deceased’s passing, usually a death certificate

 • Evidence of dependency: your marriage certificate, proof of de facto or other relationship with the deceased

-• Funeral costs: you could need receipts for funeral expenses
+• Funeral costs: you may need receipts for funeral expenses

-• Tax Records: you should provide three years of tax returns for yourself and the departed
+• Tax Records: three years of tax returns for yourself and the departed

-Every case varies, and so does the value of a compensation payout.
-Several factors determine how much compensation you receive, including how long you had a relationship with the departed and the impact of their death on your circumstances.
+But every case varies, and so does the value of a compensation payout.
+Several factors determine how much compensation you receive, including:

 QLD Accredited Specialist Personal Injury Lawyer logo